Pies - TartsView Our Alphabetical Recipe Index for Pies - Tarts

 They have yogurt flavors called fruits-of-the-forest and it sounds so good!
 So why not a Fruits of the Forest Tart?
 It is apt, appealing and happens to be almost true….the fruits are more fruits-of-the-field but berry good.
 This would also be good for a crumb topping.

-This country pie would be swooped down on at any barn-raising.
+This country pie would be the hit of a barn-raising.
 It is bulging with fresh peaches, a touch of spice and some extracts to make it ham up the dessert table, regardless of the occasion.
+Don't tell anyone but using part nectarines makes this even better peach pie.

 | | .. | | | | | | .. | |